DataBiosphere/terra-cli/README.md

 terra auth status
 ```

-Check the status of the Terra server.
+Ping the Terra server.
 ```
 terra server status
 ```

 Create an empty directory and change into it.
 Create a new Terra workspace (and backing Google project).
-Check the workspace status to confirm it was created successfully.
+Check the current workspace status to confirm it was created successfully.
 ```
-mkdir new-workspace; cd new-workspace terra workspace create terra workspace status
+mkdir new-workspace; cd new-workspace terra workspace create terra status
 ```

 If you wanted to use an existing Terra workspace, use the mount command instead of create.